Spin alignment around TNG300-1 voids: Method and statistics

 where $p=1/\sqrt{2}$, $q=1-p$, and N is the total size of the sample.

-By the central limit theorem we can define a final variable, $\zeta$, that follows a Gaussian distribution centered around zero with unit standard deviation:
+The expected value, $E[\eta]$, can be understood as the volume ratio of the two sections within a sphere delimited by a 45 degree angle from a reference direction.
+A statistical formalism for the derivation of this value is detailed in Dávila-Kurbán et al. (submitted), as well as the derivation of the variance (Eq.~\ref{eq_var_eta}).
+Here, in Fig.~\ref{fig:eta_variance} we show the ratio of Monte Carlo estimations of the variance of $\eta$ and the derived theoretical value, Eq.~\ref{eq_var_eta}, with different sample sizes.
+It can be observed that for sample sizes larger than roughly 100 the theoretical expression is a suitable estimation of the variance of $\eta$ (this criterion is met throughout this work, see Sec.~\ref{sec:data_gals}).

+Finally, we define $\zeta$, the variable that will be used to express alignment signal, by normalizing $\eta$ as follows:

-where $\sigma_{\eta}(N)$ is calculated with the square root of Eq.~\ref{eq_var_eta} and is a good approximation of the standard deviation of $\eta$ for a control sample with no alignment when N$\gtrsim$100 (Dávila-Kurbán et al., submitted), which is always the case in this work.
-Note that $\zeta>0$ indicates a preferentially perpendicular orientation, $\zeta<0$ indicates a preferentially parallel orientation, and absolute values above 1, 2, and 3 indicate a confidence level of 1--, 2--, and 3--$\sigma$ respectively.
+where $\sigma_{\eta}(N)$ is calculated with the square root of Eq.~\ref{eq_var_eta}.
+Note that $\zeta$ follows a normalized Gaussian distribution, and so $\zeta>0$ indicates a preferentially \textit{perpendicular} orientation, $\zeta<0$ indicates a preferentially \textit{parallel} orientation, and absolute values above 1, 2, and 3 indicate a confidence level of 1--, 2--, and 3--$\sigma$ respectively.
 An estimation for the error of $\zeta$ is calculated using a boostrap resampling technique, represented with error bars in Fig. \ref{fig:abs}.